IP PBX (Internet Protocol Private Branch Exchange)

 What is Hosted IP PBX?

 Hosted IP PBX is also known as “Cloud IP PBX”.
-The hosted IP PBX outsources PBX hardware and control and it often bundles various services.
+The hosted IP PBX outsources Business Communication hardware and control and it often bundles various services.
 Hosted IP PBX requires service contracts or annual contracts and the hosted IP PBX is not placed in the business location, it is instead placed in a cloud.
 The hosting provider controls the maintenance, updates etc.

 What is On-Premise IP PBX?